 Last on the list, but certainly not least, is the holy grail of hostel amenities.
 As rare as sighting a wild tarsier, the washing machine is on top of every traveler’s wish list.
 And best of all, it’s free!
 Just grab some detergent from the nearest sari-sari, crank up that cycle and enjoy clean clothes!
 Ahhh, does it get any better?

 A huge thank you to all the staff for making our stay at SPIN wonderful!
-Jules and I were guests at SPIN Hostel El Nido, but all opinions are our own.
+Jules and I were guests at SPIN Hostel El Nido in the Philippines, but all opinions are our own.
 You can book your stay with SPIN Hostel El Nido here.